Praqma/automated-branch-pipelines/docs/demo-setup.md

 ## Prerequisites
+* Mac OS or Linux, because scripts are written in `bash`.
+* Java JRE 8, for running the service.

 The source code is built using the Gradle wrapper, so the very first build will download Gradle stuff.
 You do not need to have Gradle installed.